 The uphill grade gets steeper and is relentless.
 The remaining hike is almost entirely steep and uphill.

-The trail itself becomes extremely rocky and sometimes very narrow.
+The trail itself becomes really rocky and sometimes very narrow.

 From this point on you’ll see large sections with cables to help you from slipping on the rocks.